Ngọc Hân

 Đặng Thị Ngọc Hân (born 11 March 1989 in Hanoi, Vietnam) is the winner of the 2010 Miss Vietnam. pageant that takes place in Tuần Châu, Quảng Ninh on August 14, 2010.

 Biography

 She was born and grew up in Hanoi, Vietnam.
 Her grandfather is notable teacher Đặng Đình Huân who is well known in Haiphong.
-She entered the 2010 Miss Vietnam contest and won while studying department at the Hanoi College of Fine Arts.
+She entered the 2010 Miss Vietnam contest and won while studying at the Hanoi College of Fine Arts.

 She started to model at the age of 16 and had become a familiar face on the runway in Hanoi.
-She has been awarded: Most photogenic Vietnamese model in 2006, Miss Icon Student 2005, First prize of product program Yomost, Most beautiful female student at Tran nhan Tong High School.
+She has been awarded: Most photogenic Vietnamese model in 2006, Miss Icon Student 2005, First prize of product program Yomost, and Most beautiful female student at Tran nhan Tong High School.

-After crowned Miss Vietnam 2010, Ngọc Hân was invited to compete in Miss World 2010 and 2011 but she declined as personal reasons.
+After being crowned Miss Vietnam 2010, Ngọc Hân was invited to compete in Miss World 2010 and 2011 but she declined due to personal reasons.

 Personal life

 On December 10, 2022, Ngoc Han married her long-term boyfriend, Pham Phu Dat.
 Their wedding was held in a traditional Vietnamese cultural style.